NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 - `config`: The Guardrails app to be evaluated.
 - `verbose`: If the Guardrails app should be run in verbose mode
-- `test_percentage`: Percentage of the samples for an intent to be used as test set
+- `test-percentage`: Percentage of the samples for an intent to be used as test set
-- `max_tests_intent`: Maximum number of test samples per intent to be used when testing (useful to have balanced test data for unbalanced datasets).
+- `max-tests-intent`: Maximum number of test samples per intent to be used when testing (useful to have balanced test data for unbalanced datasets).
 If the value is 0, this parameter is not used.
-- `max_samples_intent`: Maximum number of samples per intent to be used in the vector database.
+- `max-samples-intent`: Maximum number of samples per intent to be used in the vector database.
 If the value is 0, all samples not in test set are used.
-- `results_frequency`: If we want to print intermediate results about the current evaluation, this is the step.
+- `results-frequency`: If we want to print intermediate results about the current evaluation, this is the step.
+- `sim-threshold`: If larger than 0, for intents that do not have an exact match pick the most similar intent above this threshold.
+- `random-seed`: Random seed used by the evaluation.
+- `output-dir`: Output directory for predictions.

 **Evaluation Results**